 Best Nylon Tents

 Nylon is quite similar to polyester in that they are both man-made fabrics rather than being made from natural materials like cotton.
 Perhaps the biggest advantage that nylon has over polyester is its ratio of strength to weight.
-Not only does nylon make up many of the lightest tents on the market, but it also makes up some of the sturdiest as well.
+Not only does nylon make up many of the lightest tents on the market, but it also makes up some of the sturdiest as well (for its weight).
 It is quite stretchy, allowing any stress on the material to be distributed over a larger area, which is what gives it its strength.
 While tears can still occur, the flexibility of nylon makes it unlikely to happen very often.
 The one disadvantage of the fabric’s stretchiness is that over time it can start to cause wrinkles, making it not as aesthetically pleasing as polyester.

 What are the Cons of a Nylon Tent?